Gaudeval/nxt-rtos-setup/README.md

 	the same name than the uploaded one are first erased from the brick, before checking the free space.

+* `env_setup` relies on bash `BASH_SOURCE` to guess the environment root directory.
+A more posix-compliant method is desirable.

 [trampoline]: http://trampoline.rts-software.org/